wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

 ## More Information
-If you want to learn in-depth about the Asgardeo React SDK, you can refer to the [Asgardeo React SDK documentation](https://github.com/asgardeo/asgardeo-auth-react-sdk#readme).
+If you want to learn in-depth about the React SDK, you can refer to the [React SDK documentation](https://github.com/asgardeo/asgardeo-auth-react-sdk#readme).